AdoryVo/calendarize-webreg/README.md

 3. Import the calendar file into your Google Calendar [here](https://calendar.google.com/calendar/u/0/r/settings/export). _Make sure to check your intended Google Account in the top right!_
 4. Double-check that the calendar events created match the times on WebReg!
    - If there are any inconsistencies or errors, fill out the [feedback form](https://forms.gle/nv2LUzE4SQ3fQVmX7).
 I will try to address them ASAP!

-### Notes on Being in Different Timezones
+### Notes on being in different time zones

-If you're not in the Pacific Time (PT) Timezone, please change the timezone of your calendar to it before importing the iCal events.
+If you're not located in the same time zone as your school, change the time zone of your calendar to match before importing your calendar file.
+After importing, you can change your time zone back to your own and the events will shift to your time zone accordingly.

+For Google Calendar, this can be done in Settings > General > Time zone.
+Otherwise, [here](https://support.apple.com/guide/calendar/use-different-time-zones-icl1035/mac#:~:text=Switch%20your%20calendar's%20time%20zone) are steps for Apple Calendar and
+[here](https://www.wikihow.com/Change-the-Time-Zone-in-Outlook) are steps for Outlook.
+For UCSD students, the time zone should be (GMT-07:00) Pacific Time - Los Angeles.

 ## 🤔 How does it work?